- Silence

 - The firm is hesitant to rush into anything and is simply sitting on its decision for the time being.

-- You were passed over on the initial screen but no one has had the time to generate the pass letters for an imposing pile of resume.
+- You were passed over on the initial screen, but no one has had the time to generate the pass letters for an imposing pile of resumes.

-A good recruiter can help you understand the character of the law firm regarding your submission and what it could mean if you don’t called for additional rounds of interviews or receive a formal pass notice within two to three weeks.
+A good recruiter can help you understand the character of the law firm regarding your submission and what it could mean if you do not get called for additional rounds of interviews or receive a formal pass notice within two to three weeks.

-Silence may not just be an issue for candidates in the initial stages of the legal job search process; it may also be a factor later in the process too.
-Silence can happen even after things have gotten off to a good start and there’s been communication between the candidate and the law firm.
+Silence may not just be an issue for candidates in the initial stages of the legal job search process.
+It may also be a factor later in the process too.
+Silence can happen even after things have gotten off to a good start and there has been communication between the candidate and the law firm.

-We once worked with a candidate, for example, who’d gone through a very positive series of interviews at a major firm.
-A couple of days before the holidays, the law firm told our recruiter that it was writing him an offer and that they’d get back to us very soon.
-But there was no word before the holidays and then everyone was gone for ten days.
+We once worked with a candidate, for example, who had gone through a very positive series of interviews at a major firm.
+A couple of days before the holidays, the law firm told our recruiter that it was writing him an offer and that they would get back to us very soon.
+But there was no word before the holidays, and then everyone was gone for ten days.
 There was still no word immediately after the holidays.
 Finally, we sent out gentle and then more urgent inquiries to the firm.
 Three weeks after the holidays and there was still no word.
-The extended silence was understandably giving the candidate considerable stress.
-He was hoping to make major life decisions regarding his career and life, including moving across the country and we were all beginning to grind our teeth.
+The extended silence was understandably giving the candidate considerable psychological stress.
+He hoped to make major life decisions regarding his career and life, including moving across the country, and we were all beginning to grind our teeth.

 Finally, our recruiter broke all the rules of firm contacts and went to the top to find out what was going on.
 It turns out that there had been a bit of a stalemate in terms of the final rubber stamp for the offer.
 Long story short, the candidate received an offer, accepted it, and is happy at the firm.
-Still, it was a stressful couple of weeks for both candidate and recruiter.
-We’d to find ways to stay positive and cope with almost five weeks of absolute silence before the deal could be finalized.
+Still, it was a stressful couple of weeks for both candidate and the recruiter.
+We had to find ways to stay positive and successful coping strategies with almost five weeks of absolute silence before the deal could be finalized.

 2. DELAY

-Too often silence and delay go hand in hand in the legal job search process.
-But what candidates need to understand is that the process has its own distinct rhythm and unfortunately part of that process also includes lags in time.
-What may seem like unreasonable delays are simply normal patterns of hiring in the law firm world.
+Too often, silence and delay go hand in hand in the legal job search process.
+But candidates need to understand that the process has its distinct rhythm, and unfortunately, part of that process also includes lag in time.
+What may seem like unreasonable delays are normal hiring patterns in the law firm world.

-As an example, here’s how a typical submission may go in the Bay Area market:
+As an example, here is how a typical submission may go in the Bay Area market:

-You submit your résumé and ideally you’ll get some sort of response within two weeks.
+You submit your resume, and ideally, you will get a response within two weeks.
 If the fit is good, you may be invited in for an interview within days.
-The interview is usually scheduled at least a week prior to find a mutually agreeable time.
+The interview is usually scheduled at least a week before finding a mutually agreeable time.
 After the interview, the firm gathers evaluations, discusses the next move, and may invite you back for more interviews or decide to give you a pass.
 This evaluation process can take from one day to a couple of weeks.
 Again, if you come back for more interviews, it may take time to find a good date.
 After the second round of interviews, the firm will usually make up its mind.
 This can happen on the spot—rare but possible—or it may take up to a month.
-If an offer is extended, it’s usually with a deadline for a response within two weeks.
+If an offer is extended, it is usually a deadline for a response within two weeks.
 However, firms can often extend this deadline.

-Generally, the average time to be considered by a law firm, including interviews, may range from four weeks to three months.
-If you’re interviewing with multiple firms, coordinating schedules and pending offers can be a challenge.
-The most sought after candidate we’ve ever represented required five weeks from submission to offer acceptance and that was with all steps expedited at every level.
+Generally, a law firm's average time to be considered, including interviews, may range from four weeks to three months.
+If you are interviewing with multiple firms, coordinating schedules and pending offers can be challenging.
+The most sought-after candidate we have ever represented required five weeks from submission to offer acceptance, and that was with all steps expedited at every level.

 When you embark on a legal job search, you need to understand that the process is a marathon and not a sprint.
-It’s not uncommon for law firms to delay and be silent for months and then suddenly express interest in a candidate.
+It is not uncommon for law firms to delay and be silent for months and suddenly express interest in a candidate.

 What accounts for this silence and delay?
-Human nature along with institutional realities: Law firms may be complex systems but they’re run by human beings.
-When it comes to hiring decisions, candidates will be considered by hiring partners, managing partners, practice or group leaders, hiring committees, management committees, recruiting directors, recruiting coordinators, recruiting assistants, etc. The interface with these multiple personalities often generates communications that may be inconsistent or ambiguous.
-As you can imagine, more players doesn’t often produce better clarity.
+Human nature, along with institutional realities.
+Law firms may be complex systems, but human beings run them.
+When it comes to hiring decisions, candidates will be considered by managing partners, practice or group leaders, hiring committees, management committees, recruiting directors, recruiting coordinators, recruiting assistants, etc. The interface with these multiple personalities often generates communications that may be inconsistent or ambiguous.
+As you can imagine, more players do not usually produce better clarity.

 How a law firm posts a position: